 In other words, “we’re taking the technical skills and marrying them with the academic skills and this provides each student with a definite competitive advantage,” Galbenski says.
 “There’s no watered-down version.
 These courses are the real deal.
 They’re exactly what business and industry leaders say they want.”

 Some CTE career paths require technical training that concludes by the end of high school.
 This allows students to earn certificates and get work right after graduation.
 Other programs begin with high school CTE classes, then require postsecondary attendance at trade schools that take from a few months to two years to complete.

 Still other CTE high school paths lead to associate degrees or community college diplomas, while others pave the way to bachelor’s degrees.

-So, the stereotypical “shop kid” is a specter of the past.
 Today, there are “CTE concentrators.”
 These are students who concentrate on one CTE subject area as opposed to other students who explore several CTE subjects.

 CTE concentrators have an average graduation rate of 95 percent, according to Jarrod Nagurka, Advocacy and Public Affairs Manager at ACTE.

 “That’s 10 percentage points higher than the national average,” Nagurka says.
 “So, the old stereotype of what a CTE student looks like or what their postsecondary and career opportunities are is turning on its head.”

 In addition to that, at least 90 percent of “traditional” high schools offer at least some CTE classes.